aridjayarecipes/cutesrecipes.web.app/content/post/1995-recipe-of-award-winning-kid-friendly-bacon-brussel-sprouts.md

 - "Clean Brussel sprouts and slice in half long ways.
 Place in foil cooking pan or Pyrex type pan."
 - "Add salt, pepper and onion powder to taste.
 Sprinkle chopped garlic throughout Brussel sprouts.
 Mix all these ingredients well."
 - "Now add in the  semi-cooked bacon to the mixture."
-- "Cook at 350°F for 45 minutes til Brussel sprouts are tender and you&#39;ll have a recipe even your kids will enjoy!"
+- "Cook at 350°F for 45 minutes til Brussel sprouts are tender and you'll have a recipe even your kids will enjoy!"
 categories:
 - Recipe
 tags: